dhairya-quash/TEST-REPO/README.md

 1. [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) to your own Github account.

-2. After forking the repository, clone it to your local device by using the following command:
+2. Move to your workspace:
        ```bash
+       cd your-workspace
+       ```
+3. After forking the repository, clone it to your local device by using the following command:

+    ```bash
     git clone https://github.com/Oscorp-HQ/quash-max.git
     ```

-3. Navigate to the directory where you cloned the repo.
+4. Navigate to the directory where you cloned the repo.
 Move to the directory of your choice and start making changes:
     ```bash
-    cd android
+    cd quash-max/android
     ```

 **For running different components, refer to their respective guides:**